 Van Wyck Homestead

 The Van Wyck Homestead, the only remaining structure from the depot, is owned by the Fishkill Historical Society.
-The representative property that now surrounds the structure traces its history to 1683, when New York City merchants Francis Rombout and Gulian Verplanck received a grant of 85,000 acres in Dutchess County and purchased the land from the Wappinger Indians.
+The representative property that now surrounds the structure dates back to 1683, when New York City merchants Francis Rombout and Gulian Verplanck received a grant of 85,000 acres in Dutchess County and purchased the land from the Wappinger Indians.
 During 1732, Cornelius Van Wyck purchased 959 of these acres and built a three-room house that is the east wing of the homestead.
-The west wing was added before 1757 and the home has maintained its Dutch colonial construction.
+The west wing was added before 1757, and the home has maintained its Dutch colonial construction.

 When the war with Britain commenced, the homestead was requisitioned by the Continental Army as officers’ headquarters.
 General Israel Putnam established his command center.
 General Washington, Marquis de Lafayette, Baron von Steuben, Henry Knox, Horatio Gates, Alexander Hamilton and John Jay frequently conducted military business at the homestead.
 The home witnessed military trials, the outfitting of troops by the quartermaster department and the dispatch of orders.

 The homestead possibly has a connection to an early American literary tale, writer James Fenimore Cooper’s 1821 novel The Spy.
-The assumed model for the main character of the book, Enoch Crosby, was imprisoned in a nearby church and his mock trial was conducted in the house before he was permitted to escape following the issuance of secret orders.
+The assumed model for the book’s main character, Enoch Crosby, was imprisoned in a nearby church, and his mock trial was conducted in the house before he was permitted to escape after secret orders were issued.

-Following the war, the house we reoccupied by the owners and it remained in the family for the next 150 years.
-Structures associated with the military gradually were razed as the area returned to its bucolic state close to the river.
+Following the war, the house was reoccupied by the owners, and it remained in the family for the next 150 years.
+Structures associated with the military were gradually razed as the area returned to its bucolic state near the river.

-Despite the significant military history within the greater Fishkill area and specifically in and around the Van Wyck Homestead, the house almost was lost during the 1960s.
+Despite the significant military history in the greater Fishkill area, and specifically in and around the Van Wyck Homestead, the house was almost lost during the 1960s.
 Interstate 84 was built immediately behind the home.
 Original blueprints for the highway included razing the house to install a cloverleaf for the new road.
-The roadwork propelled local residents to create The Fishkill Historical Society, with its patrons rallying to save the structure.
+The roadwork prompted local residents to form the Fishkill Historical Society, with its patrons rallying to save the structure.
 Nearby, where the cloverleaf was relocated, archeologists discovered the remains of the depot’s blacksmith shop.

 Griffin’s Tavern